-Operating a business from your home offers a flexible, convenient and affordable option.
-To set up a home business, find out how the Brisbane City Plan 2014 applies and whether a planning application is required.
+Operating a business from your home offers a flexible, convenient and affordable option to a commercial premises.
+To set up a home business, find out how the Brisbane City Plan 2014 applies to your proposed business and property and whether a planning application is required.

 A home-based business can operate from a townhouse, apartment or house where the business is secondary to the residence.